RollinDing/RollinDing.github.io/index.markdown

     <h2>About Me</h2>
     <div class="summary">
         <p>
-            I am Ruyi Ding, a fifth year Ph.D. candidate at Northeastern University working with <a href="https://coe.northeastern.edu/people/fei-yunsi/" target="_blank">Yunsi Fei</a> in the <a href="http://nueess.coe.neu.edu/nueess/index.php/Main_Page" target="_blank">NUEESS</a> group.
+            I am an Assistant Professor at the Division of Electrical and Computer Engineering at Louisiana State University.
 My research focuses on AI security and hardware security, specializing in neural network robustness, privacy preservation, and side-channel analysis.<br>
-            <span class="highlight">I will join the ECE Department at Louisiana State University as an assistant professor in Fall 2025. </span> <br>
-            <span class="highlight">I am actively looking for Ph.D. students.
+            <span class="highlight">I am actively looking for Ph.D. students for Spring 2026 and Fall 2026.
 Feel free to shoot me an email if you are interested in AI security and hardware security!</span>
         </p>
         <a href="javascript:void(0);" class="read-more">Read more...</a>
     </div>